swiftlang/swift/docs/SIL.rst

 The ``sil`` syntax declares the function's name and SIL type, and defines the body of the function inside braces.
 The declared type must be a function type, which may be generic.

-The ``sil`` keyword may be optionally followed by a linkage specifier.
-By default, SIL functions are externally visible from their enclosing module and given LLVM ``external`` linkage.

-- The ``internal`` specifier indicates that the function is internal to its module.
-Internal functions may be freely transformed by optimizations that might otherwise break code in other modules.
-Internal functions are given ``private`` linkage in LLVM IR.
-- The ``thunk`` specifier indicates that the function was generated as an adapter thunk, for example, to provide a Swift-calling-convention interface to a C or Objective-C function, or to partially apply a curried function or method.
-These thunks are generated lazily and given ``hidden linkonce_odr`` linkage in LLVM IR.

 Basic Blocks
 ~~~~~~~~~~~~